nyannickandre/Project1_ML/README.md

 - `run.py`: the main file of the project which upon running will create (or update) a file named `final_submission.csv` containing the ID column and label prediction for the test set.
 Submitting this file on the competition platform will yield *Categorical Accuracy* of 0.819 and a *F1-Score* of 0.720.

 - `implementations.py`: the file containing the various ML methods implemented and tested on the training dataset.
-- `proj1_helpers.py`: the file containing the additional methods that helps preprocess and clean the datasets and/or improve and tune the model see [below](#id)
+- `proj1_helpers.py`: the file containing the additional methods that helps preprocess and clean the datasets and/or improve and tune the model
 - `opti_param.py`: an additional file that follows that iterates on the training dataset to find the optimal parameters for the methods used in `run.py`

 A more thorough description of each file is given below.

+## How to run the program

+In order to run the program, only the file `run.py` is required to be opened.
+The file structure is as follows:

+*   Loading of the datasets (Train and Test) in their vector/matrix form using the helpers methods
+*   Input the parameters to be used:
+    -   The parameters for preprocessing:

+    > THRES: the threshold at which a column of the train dataset is removed if the proportion of missing values + outliers is superior to that threshold

+    > NB_SIG:  a specified number of standard deviation should given after standardization of the datasets to define the value at which a value is considered as an outlier

+    -   Parameters for regression: used for all basic methods in `implementations.py`
+    > LAMBDA_ , MAX_ITERS , GAMMA: basic input required to use the regression methods
+    > CROSS_VALIDATIONS: number of k-folds used for the cross validation
+    > JETS = 4: number of jets found in the jet_num column feature of the dataset

+    -   Parameters for the optimized ridge regression:
+    >   DEGREE_JET, LAMBDA_JET: vectors of 4 value containing respectively the optimal value of degree and lambda for the regression realized on each of the 4 jets

-## Machine Learning methods
+### Machine Learning methods

 The following basic ML methods, developed during the [course labs](https://github.com/epfml/ML_course) were implemented in the `implementations.py` file:
 | Functions      | Description |